Revising analog regulations Status Dashboard

 - 7 Analog Restrictions (Excel / 777 kb)

-- Regulations specifying recording media such as floppy disks (Excel / 167 kb)
+- Regulations that specify recording media such as floppy disks (Excel / 167 kb)

-- Other work schedule (requests from the business community, etc.) (Excel / 5.7 MB)
+- Other Process Sheets (Request from the Business Community) (Excel / 5.7 mb)

-- Follow-up Results of the Road Map for revising analog regulations Based on the Digital Principles (as of February 27, 2025) (Excel / 1,454 kb)
+- Follow-up Results of the Road Map for revising analog regulations Based on Digital Principles (as of May 30, 2025) (Excel / 1,454 kb)

-Please refer to the Digital Agency Truth and Error Report: Dashboard on the Status of Review of Analog Regulations for the truth and error information published by the .
+Please refer to Digital Agency Errata: Dashboard on the Status of Review of Analog Regulations for information on the accuracy and wrongs of data published by .

 Method of estimating economic effects

-The method for estimating economic effects is published in the Economic Effects (Interim Report) by revising analog regulations (PDF / 1,604 kb) .
+The method for estimating economic effects is described in the of Economic Effects by revising analog regulations (Interim Report) (PDF / 1,604 kb).

-If you have any questions or ideas, please send them to us through Comments and Requests .
+If you have any questions or ideas, please feel free to contact us at .

 Frequently Asked Questions

-If you have any questions, please check the Frequently Asked Questions .
+If you have any questions, please check Frequently Asked Questions .